Muriloo/data-casestudy-weatherforecast/README.md

 # AMARO CASE STUDY - Weather Forecast Data

 ### Goal:
 You need to create an application based on the User Story section below.
-On the internal side of your application, you will need to query data from a sources and manipulate the data.
+On the internal side of your application, you will need to query data from a source and manipulate the data.

 ![enter image description here](https://i.redd.it/m65gncn88j7y.png)